hulk0301/kubernetes-lab-guide/lab/lab-2-helm.md

 ## Add a new HELM repo

+In order to use the charts provided by bitnami we have to install the repo:

 ```sh
 [centos@node-0 ~]$ helm repo add bitnami https://charts.bitnami.com
 ```

+Afterwards we can use an existing chart and install Wordpress.

 ## Install wordpress and expose it via NodePort

+Now, install the chart using the helm client.
+We also want to use another service type: `NodePort`.
+Therefore we have to overwrite the default value of the property `service.type`.
+This can be done with the `--set KEY=VALUE` flag:

 ```sh
 [centos@node-0 ~]$ helm install mywordpress bitnami/wordpress --version 8.0.1 --set service.type=NodePort
 ```

+Now you should see some new workloads in your cluster and wordpress should be accessible via the node port.